abhi1506manu/Drum-Kit/README.md

 # Drum-Kit
-i build a website using HTML,CSS and JavaScript.
+I build a website using HTML,CSS and JavaScript.